ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z10_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 but critically, developers can override this method to change the behavior.
 This means an object can be designed to gracefully handle any message at all, even ones not originally defined in its class's method dictionary.

-For example, one could create a proxy object that intercepts all messages via `doesNotUnderstand:` and forwards them to another object, or a stub that logs all unknown messages for testing.
+For example, one can create a proxy object that intercepts all messages via `doesNotUnderstand:` and forwards them to another object, or a stub that logs all unknown messages for testing.
 In fact, Smalltalk was the first language to introduce this kind of open-ended message handling, and it unlocks a lot of power.
 Using `doesNotUnderstand:`, programmers have implemented features like remote method invocation proxies, lazy-loaded objects, futures, and other patterns that require catching arbitrary messages at runtime.
 The existence of `doesNotUnderstand:` underscores that an object's "type" (its message-handling ability) isn't necessarily fixed by its class--it can be extended or altered at runtime in a very dynamic fashion.
 Thanks to this mechanism, an object can respond to a message without considering when it was written.
-From a philosophical view, this pushes the "duck typing" idea to the extreme: an object can choose to attempt anything asked of it, defining its behavior on the fly.
+This pushes the "duck typing" idea to the extreme: an object can choose to attempt anything asked of it, defining its behavior on the fly.

 The flip side is that you truly don't know if a given message will be handled until you send it.